 The leave of absence covers medical, personal, planned educational, or military leaves.
 The military leave policy and forms are available through the Veterans Success Center.
 Whenever possible, petitions for leave of absence should be filed in advance.

-Returning from an Approved Leave of Absence:

-A readmission form, available through Office of the Registrar, must be submitted by the end of the approved leave.
+Returning from an Approved Leave of Absence: A readmission form, available through Office of the Registrar, must be submitted if the student decides to return earlier than planned.

 Discount of Grade (Repeating a Course)